yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 #### Proxmox LXC

 I found out the earist way to get `mosdns` deployed is to deploy it as a `Proxmox LXC Container`.
-There is an automation script which you can leverage to spin up a LXC Container on Proxmox in munutes.
+There is an automation script that you can leverage to spin up an LXC Container on Proxmox in minutes.

 GitHub Repository - [tteck/Proxmox](https://github.com/tteck/Proxmox)